ShayDvir183/Final_Project/README.md

 # Ok Lets Keep Going

-Now After You Created A New Folder And Cloned Pooking App Type :

-     mkdir Project-3

 ## Now we Need To Install All The Npm Packages

 ### We Will Start With Server Side